-Although visa costs for Chile vary year-on-year, applicants should be aware that these can be very high (around £600) and should take this into account before applying.
+Although visa costs for Chile vary year-on-year, they can be very high (around £600).
+You should take this into account before applying.

 If you receive a positive trace on your International Child Protection Certificate, even for an offence expunged from your record, you are unlikely to be granted a visa for Chile.

 Around 45 posts are available in Chile each year.
 The locations of posts in Chile vary from year to year.
 Examples of recent allocations are available in the 'supplementary information' document.

 You may state a preference in your application.
 However, we cannot guarantee that you will be placed in your preferred town/area.
 Therefore be prepared to accept a post wherever you are allocated.